goinvo/visualbudget/README.md

 At the top of the Plugins page there is a button to "Add New".
 You can simply upload the .zip file of the VisualBudget plugin to install it.

+To update the plugin, simply delete it and reinstall.
+Your datasets are saved in a different folder in your WP installation and will not be lost.

 ### For developers

 Compiling the plugin requires Node.js and npm, the Node Package Manager.